 The oil palm tree is not the same type of palm as coconut.
 Also, Caranuba wax is different.
 They are all “from palm trees” but there are many different types of palms.

-Why is palm oil in everything
+Why is palm oil in these products?

 There are many reasons why palm oil is in everything.